-Breaking News (April 6, 2015) -- I just learned that my WOW Factor blog has been named a finalist in the New Mexico Press Women Excellence in Communications Contest 2015.
-So please click on the box to the right and see what WOW is all about.
+Good News! -- My WOW Factor blog recently won second place in the personal blog category in the New Mexico Press Women Excellence in Communications Contest 2015.
+So please click on the box to the right to see what WOW is all about.
 And be sure to subscribe so you'll receive a new, inspiring WOW post in your inbox a few times a month...

 As for my website as a whole, it is meant to encompass where I've been, what I've done and still do, and what else I might offer you.
 Welcome.